DS4PS/cpp-523-fall-2019/schedule.md

 * Foundations of Eval I covers the mechanics of regression.
 * Foundations of Eval II covers counterfactual analysis and quasi-experimental approaches to research design.
-* Foundations of Eval III covers seven regression models used in causal analysis (eg. [interrupted time series](https://ds4ps.org/PROG-EVAL-III/TimeSeries.html)).
+* Foundations of Eval III covers seven regression models used in causal analysis (for example, [interrupted time series](https://ds4ps.org/PROG-EVAL-III/TimeSeries.html)).

 Let's start with a simple example.
 Is caffeine good for you?